 “A human mind is a wandering mind, and a wandering mind is an unhappy mind.
 The ability to think about what is not happening is a cognitive achievement that comes at an emotional cost.”

 Is it any wonder you obsess over previous mistakes, regrets, and things that haven’t gone as planned?

 The first step in breaking negative thought patterns is to recognize that they exist.
 Mindfulness allows you to become more aware of the present moment and, as a result, of your negative thought patterns.

 Once you become conscious of your thoughts, you’re now ready to experience a greater sense of control over your thoughts.

+Begin by setting aside a few minutes every day for mindfulness breathing.
 This breathing exercise will enable you to break your negative thought patterns as well as improve your concentration and focus.